dominicgerman/homelab/docs/index.md

-# Welcome to my Docs
+# Welcome to my Homelab Documentation

 This site is a way for me to keep up-to-date documentation of my homelab.
 It will primarily contain info on my current setup as well as guides for how to re-create the systems I run at home.